EricThomson/movie-crop/supplemental.md

 So basically it looks like many of these codecs are not consistent with mp4, so it just defaults to mp4v or avc1, while avi (audio video interleave) supports all of these different codecs.

-When I tried to specify AVC1 (or avc1) as the codec for saving it didn't work for either file.